Rurigan/sscp/README.md

-# SSCP - An AVR implementation in VHDL
+# SSCP - An other AVR implementation in VHDL

 currently working on this file